sandrooliveira/advanced-css-course/README.md

-I love web development and currently I am working with a project with Angular 6, however I was always struggling to make my css work fine, so I decided to take a course in order to make my life easier.
+I love web development (HTML, JS and CSS), however I was always struggling to make my css work fine, so I decided to take a course in order to make my life easier.

 I bought the course below, developed by jonasschmedtmann at Udemy and I am enjoying it a lot :)